-The 2023 Global Medical Trend Rates Report published by Aon revealed that Malaysia’s medical inflation rate now stands at 12 per cent, which is way higher than our general inflation rate of 4 per cent recorded in October this year, and our coutnerparts in Southeast Asia (Thailand recorded 11.7 per cent, while the Philippines and Singapore recorded 8 per cent and 7 per cent, respectively).
+The 2023 Global Medical Trend Rates Report published by Aon revealed that Malaysia’s medical inflation rate now stands at 12 per cent in 2022, which is way higher than our general inflation rate of 4 per cent recorded in October last year, and our counterparts in Southeast Asia (Thailand recorded 11.7 per cent, while the Philippines and Singapore recorded 8 per cent and 7 per cent, respectively).

 Known for its high-quality medical capabilities and affordability, Malaysia has always been a top-of-mind recall for foreigners seeking an ideal medical tourism destination in the region.

 Riding on the strong growth momentum from the past few years, the Malaysia Healthcare Travel Council (MHTC) also holds high hope that the industry could contribute as much as RM2 billion to our economy by 2025.

 The hard truth is that it is not easy to lower the medical inflation rate.
 Many will have wondered if this is a far-fetched goal, given the skyrocketing cost of living.

 Fortunately, due to various factors, Malaysia can still push forward its position as a top destination for medical tourism within the region.